-- Press and hold SET/SET ACC/ SET ACCEL.
-Release the control when the desired vehicle speed is reached or - Press and release SET/SET ACC/ SET ACCEL.
-Each press will increase the set speed by 1.6 km/h (1 mph) or - Accelerate with your accelerator pedal.
-When the desired vehicle speed is reached, press and release SET/SET ACC/SET ACCEL.
+- Press and hold SET ACCEL.
+Release the control when the desired vehicle speed is reached or - Press and release SET ACCEL to operate the Tap-Up function.
+Each press will increase the set speed by 1.6 km/h (1 mph) or

+• Accelerate with your accelerator pedal.
+When the desired vehicle speed is reached, press and release SET ACCEL.